This article will help you understand the different formats of the 10 and under tennis program.

 In the tennis world, “junior” refers to a player under the age of 18.
 Players can compete in junior tournaments as young as eight, but most juniors begin competing at around 9 or 10.
 While the rules for junior tennis vary slightly from those for professional matches, the same principles apply.

 Junior tournaments are an important step in young players’ progress, as they allow them to compete against players of a similar age and experience level.
-In addition, junior tournament results are used to generate national rankings, which can help college coaches identify talented recruits if they should decide to go that route.
+In addition, junior tournament results are used to generate national rankings, which can help college coaches identify talented high school tennis recruits if they should decide to go that route.

 Although many junior players have successful professional or semi-professional tennis careers, others use their junior tournament play experience as a springboard to a collegiate or amateur career.
 Regardless of their ultimate goal, in most cases, youth players benefit from the competition and camaraderie that comes with playing at the junior level.